 One of the shelves of my bookshelf.
 These are my graduation photos.
 (The left one is my graduation photo from kindergarten – with really short hair!
 The right one is from university).

 The tortoises are birthday gifts from my friends (back then we were totally addicted on Gunbound which is a multiplayer 2-D side-scrolling shooting game.
-One of the bots I used very often was the turtle.
-The chain you see hanging around the tortoise reads Kawaii – my nickname.)
+One of the bots I used very often was the turtle.)

 A closer look at the table beside my bed.
 The lamp is a touch-based lamp which I really like.
 It lights up to varying brightness with each touch on the metal base.
 I got it at a night market a few years ago and always thought it was quite a steal for the price it was selling at.
 The photos here are with my group of close friends from since secondary school days whom I’ve known for almost a decade.